planetfederal/workshops/workshops/geoserver/intro/slides/slides.rst

 Workshop uses your choice of:

-* Boundless Suite GeoServer Distribution
+* Boundless Suite
-* OSGeo Community GeoServer Distribution
+* GeoServer community downloads

 Presenter notes
 ---------------

 In this section, we will install GeoServer.

-GeoServer is a popular component, this workshop can use your choice of Boundless Suite or OSGeo Community downloads.
+This workshop can use either Boundless Suite or the GeoServer community downloads.

 Boundless Suite is available in a standalone virtual machine.

-OSGeo Community downloads will install directly onto your machine; and will require several optional downloads for this workshop.
+GeoServer Community downloads require installation directly onto your machine.
+For this workshop we manually install several GeoServer extensions.

 --------------------------------------------------